Mani-1703/Nand2Tetris/project0/README.md

-To do:
-download file.txt from nand2tetris
+To do: download the file.txt from nand2tetris,
-make it as a Zip and upload
+make it as a Zip and upload it to complete project0